Archs/chrome/README.md

 }
 ```
 This program imports Dominikh's [dom](https://github.com/dominikh/go-js-dom) package for easy dom manipulation and the chrome bindings.
-We first instantiate the chrome object with "chrome.NewChrome()" and call methods on its properties, in this case "Tabs.Create".
+We first instantiate the chrome js.M with "chrome.NewChrome()" and call methods on its properties, in this case "Tabs.Create".

 Whereas in javascript you would write: